-Maximum permitted length of freight trains in Slovenia is 740 meters (with traction included).
-On particular lines permitted length is extra restricted because of short station tracks.
+The maximum permitted length of freight trains in Slovenia is 740 meters with traction included.
+On some lines, the permitted length is extra limited due to short station tracks.

-We now have restrictions on the following lines:
+There are currently restrictions on the following lines:

-- Dobova border Zidani Most 570 m; - Zidani Most Ljubljana 570 m; - Ljubljana Jesenice border 515 m; - Zidani Most Pragersko 597 m (in 2020 is expected to be completed the ongoing project then permitted length of freight trains will increase to 740 m); - Pragersko Maribor 597 m (in 2020 is expected to be completed the ongoing project then permitted length of freight trains will increase to 740 m); - Maribor Šentilj border 560 m (in 2020 is expected to be completed the ongoing project then permitted length of freight trains will increase to 740 m);
+- Dobova border Zidani Most 570 m; - Zidani Most Ljubljana 570 m; - Ljubljana Jesenice border 515 m; - Zidani Most Pragersko 597 m (in 2021 is expected to be completed the ongoing project - then permitted length of freight trains will increase to 740 m); - Pragersko Maribor 597 m (in 2021 is expected to be completed the ongoing project - then permitted length of freight trains will increase to 740 m); - Maribor Šentilj border 560 m (in 2021 is expected to be completed the ongoing project then permitted length of freight trains will increase to 740 m);

-The goal is to increase the train length on all lines of AWB RFC sections in Slovenia to 740 m.
+The goal is to increase the train length on all AWB RFC line sections in Slovenia to 740 m.